Posts by Andrea Hambuchen

 A Penny Makes Change

-Mark Speight, graduate student in Counseling
+Mark Speight, graduate of Southwestern College's MA Counseling program

-Written in the Southwestern College weekly writing group facilitated by Dr. Ann Filemyr
+Written in the Southwestern College weekly writing group facilitated by Dr. Ann Filemyr.

 A penny makes change.